Updated: Oct 15

 Owls, like I have said, are great hunters, and we should all appreciate what they do for us.
 Owls hunt tons of rodents for us and keep our yards (and more importantly our houses) rodent free!
 They also keep insect populations in check.
 The smaller owls typically hunt insects.
 If we suddenly lost all of our owls, we would be in big trouble!
 The food chain would be completely thrown off.

 So owls are pretty great, right?
 What can you do to help them out?
-Not much, sadly.
 There are houses available for these birds of prey that help owls have successful broods, and keep them safe, warm, and comfortable.
-They would surely appreciate this, but beyond these houses, there is not much we can do.
+They would surely appreciate this, but beyond these houses, we'd encourage you to avoid rat poisons and promote land conservation.
 Owls, like all birds, need water too so you can provide a reliable water source which I recommend for all your birds.
 There are several organizations that support owl populations and studies (the nearest is The Avian Conservation Center & Center for Birds of Prey in Awendaw).
 Consider giving some contributions or some of your time to these organizations.
 The last thing you can do for owls is simply appreciate their beauty, complexity, and vital role in our ecosystem!

 Next week we will really get into the Halloween spirit by talking about one of my favorite animals: bats!